enriqueorozc/synchronous-fifo/readme.md

 This FIFO is parameterized by:
  - **DATA_DEPTH**: The maximum number of entries the buffer can store
  - **DATA_WIDTH**: The bit-width of each entry

+There are additional controls inputs, such as the 'write_en' (write enable) and the 'read_en' (read enable).
+These control inputs allow users to manage the data flow of the FIFO.

+## Output Behavior:
+This FIFO implementation has three outputs, defined as:
+- **dout**: The data at the front of the queue
+- **full**: A flag that indicates if the queue has reached it's maximum number of entries
+- **empty**: A flag that indicates if the queue has no entries

+The intended behavior of this FIFO is to allow the user fill it with data until it reaches it's maximum number of entries, and when the FIFO is full, it won't store any more data until a read or reset has occured.
+By reading from the FIFO you're removing that data from the queue.